amazingmaze/sitevision-resource-handler/readme.md

-# Sitevision resource handler
+# Sitevision Resource Handler

-Sitevision resource handler is a project that compiles SASS files, watches for changes, and uploads the resulting JavaScript and CSS files to a WebDAV server.
+Sitevision Resource Handler is a utility that automates the process of compiling SASS files, copying Velocity templates, and uploading resources like JavaScript, CSS, and Velocity templates to a WebDAV server.
+It uses Chokidar for file watching, Parcel for TypeScript compilation, and Node-Sass for SASS compilation.
-Uses chokidar for file watching as well as parcel for easy compilation/optimization of typescript files.

 ## Features

 - Compiles SASS files to CSS
+- Compiles TypeScript files to JavaScript
-- Watches for changes in SASS and JavaScript files
+- Watches for changes in SASS, JavaScript, and Velocity template files
-- Uploads JavaScript and CSS files to a WebDAV server
+- Uploads JavaScript, CSS, and Velocity templates to a WebDAV server
+- Supports recursive directory uploads

 ## Requirements